Skip links

 in Tags

-The two Americans Stanley Cohen and Herbert Boyer obtain somatostatin through genetic engineering
+The two Americans Stanley Cohen and Herbert Boyer obtain somatostatin with genetic engineering

 1976